laurencary/Slaque/README.md

 ### Direct Messages
 - Users can create conversations with one or more workspace members
 - Users can add other members of the workspace to a direct message

+### LiveChat with the WebSocket Communication Protocol
+- Logged in users that are subscribed to a given channel/direct message receive live updates without having to refresh the page.
+Updates include receiving messages, updating messages or omitting deleted messages.
+- Currently, the user is subscribed to a current channel or direct message they have selected

 ### Messages
 - Users can live chat in a direct message or channel